Certification of modular Galois representations

 The computations presented in this paper were partly carried out using the PlaFRIM experimental testbed, being developed under the Inria PlaFRIM development action with support from LABRI and IMB and other entities: Conseil R\'egional d'Aquitaine, FeDER, Universit\'e de Bordeaux and CNRS (see \href{https://plafrim.bordeaux.inria.fr/}{https://plafrim.bordeaux.inria.fr/}), and partly on the Warwick mathematics institute computer cluster provided by the aforementioned EPSRC grant.
 The computer algebra packages used were \cite{Sage}, \cite{gp} and \cite{Magma}.

 We begin with a short summary about Galois representations attached to modular forms and how we used these in \cite{Moi} to compute Fourier coefficients of modular forms in section \ref{Background}.
 This computation becomes much easier if the polynomial in $\Q[x]$ defining the representation and computed by the algorithm along the way is reduced, and we show new ideas to do so efficiently in section \ref{Polred}.
 We then show in section \ref{Sect_certif} how the outputs of this computation can be formally certified.
-Finally, we present tables of results of our computations in the last section \ref{Tables}.
+Finally, we comment on the use of this certification method on our own data in the last section \ref{Tables}.